Partner Visa

 An onshore partner visa is suitable for those currently living in Australia and are the spouse, de facto partner, or are in a civil registered relationship with an Australian citizen, Australian permanent resident, or eligible New Zealand citizen

-Like the Offshore partner visa, this visa is broken into 2 phases: you will first need to submit an application for the partner visa subclass 820 which gives you temporary rights to live, work and study in Australia.
+Like the Offshore partner visa, this visa is broken into 2 phases: you will first need to submit an application for the partner visa subclass 820 which gives you short-term rights to live, work and study in Australia.

 Two years after applying for the 820 visa, the permanent stage of your visa will be processed under visa subclass 801.
 Remember, to meet this next step, you may need to supply additional documents, including relationship evidence, such as sharing a joint bank account or marriage certificate.